The latest inventory reports affected oil and natural gas prices (Part 1 of 2)

 Natural gas inventories increased less than expected

-On April 10, 2014, the EIA reported that natural gas inventories decreased by 4 bcf (billions of cubic feet) for the week ended April 4, bringing current inventories to 826 bcf.
-A survey of experts had estimated the rise in inventories to be 14 bcf.
+On April 17, 2014, the EIA reported that natural gas inventories increased by 24 bcf (billions of cubic feet) for the week ended April 11, bringing current inventories to 850 bcf.
+A survey of experts had estimated the rise in inventories to be 35 bcf.
 Last week’s build in natural gas inventories was smaller than the market’s expectation, which indicated either stronger demand or weaker supply than expected.
 Investors can interpret this as a positive signal for natural gas prices.
-Natural gas prices traded higher on the day, to close at $4.66 per MMBtu—1.5% higher than the previous day, when natural gas finished at $4.59 per MMBtu.
+Natural gas prices traded higher on the day, to close at $4.74 per MMBtu—compared to $4.53 per MMBtu the previous day.

 Natural gas price volatility is important for gas-weighted energy companies like CHK

 Investors who are long natural gas through an ETF such as the U.S. Natural Gas Fund (UNG) or natural gas producers such as Chesapeake Energy (CHK), Southwestern Energy (SWN), and Quicksilver Resources (KWK) should monitor inventory draws and builds because they’re significant data points in the national supply and demand picture of natural gas.
 The supply and demand dynamics of the commodity affect its price and, therefore, the margins of companies that produce natural gas.
 This week’s rise in natural gas prices could then be good news for these companies.

 From a medium-term outlook, natural gas has dropped from recent highs of over $6 per MMBtu and has fluctuated around $4.50 per MMBtu during the past few weeks, as short-term squeezes in natural gas supply due to cold weather caused prices to spike for short periods.
 Still, natural gas prices remain up significantly since last October, when the front month contract for Henry Hub natural gas was trading around ~$3.50 per MMBtu.